yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 The maximum heartbeat periods that the leader can fail to heartbeat in before the leader is considered to be failed.
 The total failure timeout, in milliseconds, is [`--raft_heartbeat_interval_ms`](#raft-heartbeat-interval-ms) multiplied by `--leader_failure_max_missed_heartbeat_periods`.

-For read replica clusters, set the value to `10` on both YB-Master and YB-TServer nodes.
+For read replica clusters, set the value to `10` on both YB-Master and YB-TServer services.
 Because the the data is globally replicated, RPC latencies are higher.
 Use this flag to increase the failure detection interval in such a higher RPC latency deployment.

 Default: `6`